Alabama Child Support Lawyers

 Once you have your evidence gathered, you can file a Petition to Modify Child Support (Form PS-02) and a financial affidavit (Form CS-41).
 These forms can be found online if you wish to attempt to do it all and represent yourself alone at the hearings.
 The court clerks cannot fill out the forms for you, but they can make sure you get the right form to fill out.
 If you want our child support lawyer to represent you, then call today to find out how much we charge for a retainer.

 Once the petition is filed a hearing will be set to consider the request.
 At the hearing you can make your case to the judge about why there should or shouldn’t be a modification in the amount of child support being paid.
 In deciding whether to award a modification of child support, the court must consider whether you proved a “material change in circumstances that is substantial and continuing.”

 When you retain us, our Alabama child support attorney will go over the process with you and file your Petition to Modify or your Petition to Establish Child Support, depending on if support has already been ordered or not.
 Once it is filed, we will be available throughout the entire process to answer questions.
-Our child support lawyer will attend the hearings and advocate for the changes you are wanting to the Court.
+Our child support and custody lawyer will attend the hearings and advocate for the changes you are wanting to the Court.